Please note: some items require the Adobe Acrobat PDF Reader, which can be downloaded from the Adobe website.

 Elliott University Center, UNCG

-The Graduate School and the Office of Research and Economic Development invite you to attend the 2014 Graduate Research and Creativity Expo, date TBA, in the Elliott University Center at UNCG.
+The Graduate School and the Office of Research and Economic Development invite you to attend the 2014 Graduate Research and Creativity Expo, April 1, 2014, in the Elliott University Center at UNCG.

 This co-sponsored event is designed to showcase graduate research and creative work to a variety of non-specialized audiences.
 It is not intended to be like an academic conference in your discipline.